A GUIDE TO DOWNSIZING21st of March, 2023

 Remember Auctioneers are only too pleased to conduct home visits to provide advice and free valuations.
 Quite often it is the least attractive or obvious items that are the most valuable, so have your items valued before taking them down to the charity shops.

-10. Chose a good, reliable and experienced Removal Company that can provide advice and more importantly deliver a stress free removal day.
-Remember the quality of service varies enormously through this business sector – ask around for recommendations.
+- Choose a good, reliable and experienced Removal Company like Thomas R Callan Ltd. They will provide advice and more importantly deliver a stress-free removal day.